Nemoumbra/CompilationTheory/README.md

 ## Language
 Language examples can be found in the **bin** folder.

 Everything is located inside the main function.
-It's possible to declare varibles, make assignments, if-else statements and call the void "print" function, which accepts only one numerical argument.
+It's possible to declare variables, make assignments, if-else statements and call the void "print" function, which accepts only one numerical argument.

 Else clauses can't be omitted.
 Variable declarations can't be located inside conditional clauses.